 In practice, the process is a bit more complicated.
 For example, the RAM buffer is usually much smaller than the image to be downloaded, so the flash programming must be performed in several steps.

 Flash loading components

 When using flash loading, there are two major components involved:

-- The flash loader program (in short, the flash loader) - The flash loader configuration files (the flash memory device configuration file and the flash memory system configuration file)
+- The flash loader program (in short, the flash loader)

+- The flash loader configuration file

+- The flash memory system configuration file

 The flash loader